igorwaw/web-advent/content/2016/11-rtg/index.md

 tags: ["python"]
 ---

-Puzzle description is a long and quite convoluted.
+Puzzle description is long and quite convoluted.
 We need to move some Radioisotope Thermoelectric Generators and microchips to the fourth floor.
 Generators emit radiation which will damage the microchip on the same floor, unless the chip is connected to a corresponding generator.
 Elevator can take one or two devices (won't go empty).

 It's one of the tough ones.
-I tried to solved it myself, got stuck and searched for solutions.
+I tried to solve it myself, got stuck and searched for solutions.
 Then I combined some parts of <https://eddmann.com/posts/advent-of-code-2016-day-11-radioisotope-thermoelectric-generators/>
 with what I wrote before (or what I decided to do in a different way).